-Summer, Winter, Spring or Fall, these are great resources, so we decided to keep them live on our website for children and their families to enjoy!
+Summer, Winter, Spring or Fall — no matter what the year — these are great resources, so we decided to keep them live on our website for children and their families to enjoy!

-We are excited to introduce you to EarlyON @ Family Day, our newly created virtual platform that allows us to reach out to families and continue delivering our programs during this time of physical distancing.
+Visit EarlyON @ Family Day, our virtual platform that allows us to reach out to families and continue delivering our programs during this time of physical distancing.

 Please visit our Facebook page, where you will be able to find our program schedule posted.
 Need help setting up a Facebook account?
 CLICK HERE for instructions.